Helping Your Child Grow and Develop

 • If you have a specific concern about your child’s development, contact 1-800-CHILDREN for suggestions and referrals.

-Build healthy relationships to support your child’s social and emotional growth.
+Build healthy relationships to support your child’s growth.
 Babies and young children learn best through serve and return interactions.
 This back-and-forth helps their brains develop.
 Spend time playing, talking, and listening to your child—it’s essential for their growth!

 Both the Kansas Association for Infant and Early Childhood Mental Health and the Kansas Department of Health and Environment offer mental and behavioral health resources to support you and your child’s journey.